magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42790-product-price-attributes-cannot-be-updated-for-specific-website-via-rest-api.md

 <ins>Steps to reproduce</ins>:

 1. In the Admin go to **Stores** > **Configuration** > **Catalog** > **Price** > and set **Catalog Price Scope** to ***Website***
-1. Update special price for a bundled product using V1/products endpoint.
+1. Update special price for a bundled product using `POST V1/products` endpoint.
     ```JSON
     {
       "product": {